caub/color-tf/README.md

-## Color model conversions between RGB, HSL, HSV and HWB, and more
+## Color transforms between RGB, HSL, HSV and HWB, and more

 sources: